lillyw/Getting-and-Cleaning-Data-Course-Project/README.md

 ========================================
 Source of original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-1. Unzip the data into a local directory called "mydir" - it will create a subdirectory "UCI HAR Dataset" in mydir.
+1. Unzip the data to your local computer, it will create a directory called "UCI HAR Dataset".

 2. Save run_analysis.R to "UCI HAR Dataset" directory and set it as working directory.